Monster Truck Madness 2: Reception

 Monster Truck Madness 2 received favorable reviews, while Monster Truck Madness 64 received "mixed" reviews, according to the review aggregation website GameRankings.

 GameSpot said of the PC version, "The designers wisely recognized that the subtlety of monster truck racing cried out for the added nuance that only a professional wrestling tie-in could bestow."
-Computer Games Stretegy Plus gave the same PC version three stars out of five, calling it "the same cheesy, superficial, arcade racer it was last year—consider this a graphics upgrade with some new tracks and leave it at that."
+GamePro said of the same PC version, "If you're a monster masher yearning for "Sunday!
+Sunday!
+SUNDAY!"
+Monster Truck Madness 2 is your brew."
 An unnamed reviewer of Next Generation's August 1998 issue called the same PC version "a definite improvement."
 Fifteen issues later, however, Doug Trueman of the same magazine (now labeled NextGen) said of Monster Truck Madness 64, "If you want intense off-road racing, play EA's Beetle Adventure Racing instead and run this title over with your car."
 Adam Roff of Hyper gave the latter 68%, calling it "a lack-lustre conversion of what was a decent PC title.
 It isn't racing and it isn't wrestling and it isn't fun."
 Scott Alan Marriott of AllGame gave the same console version two-and-a-half stars out of five, saying, "Monster Truck Madness offers almost everything you'd expect from an Arcade racer except for tight control; the developers decided to make these trucks extremely hard to keep on the road, which ultimately destroys the atmosphere of the game."